 They also have the opportunity to join after school clubs such as ‘Stages’, where they work together to produce a dance which is performed on a professional stage at the Colston Hall.
 Last year we took our performance out into the local community and performed at Bristol North Link Centre.
 This was a lovely event and led to the Year 6 children collaborating with them to create two amazing pieces of printed art work which are on display at the centre and at Little Mead.
 We look forward to working with them again this year.

-Last year the Year 6 children produced a very successful performance based upon the story of Joseph and this year staff and children are working together to produce another piece of Musical Theatre.
+Last year the Year 6 children produced a very successful performance based upon the story of Mary Poppins and this year staff and children are working together to produce another piece of Musical Theatre.

 The children will be writing reviews of performances they have taken part in or seen to help develop their skills in writing, observation, description and evaluation.

 These photos are from our Stages dances based upon the art work of Banksy and a walk in the ‘Wild Wood’ and the story characters you may see there, and the Year 6 performance of ‘Joseph’.